GPierce9/Vault-Protocol-v2.5-Safer-AI-by-Design/Prototype Validation & A-B Testing.md

 ***

 A core principle of the Vault Protocol is to be **therapeutic without performing therapy**.
 Much like a heating pad can provide therapeutic comfort for muscle pain without being a physical therapist, the Vault Protocol is designed as a safe, supportive tool.
 Its architectural honesty—explicitly stating it is a simulation in its Identity layer and grounding its interventions in skill-based tools rather than diagnosis—is what creates this ethical boundary.

+The Vault Protocol is ultimately a blueprint for hybrid neuro-symbolic AI—combining the creativity and fluency of neural networks with the reliability and auditability of symbolic reasoning.
+The prototype demonstrates that even simulating this architecture through prompting yields significant safety improvements, suggesting that native implementation would be transformative.